inokawa/rich-textarea/docs/interfaces/RichInputProps.md

 ▸ (`pos`, `value`): `void`

-Called when selection in input changes.
+Called when selection in textarea changes.
 It gives position of caret at the time, which is useful to position menu.

+**`Default Value`**

+undefined

 ##### Parameters